Key facts

 Professional recognition

-The construction management stream of this combined course is professionally accredited by industry.
-Graduates qualify for membership of:
+The Construction Management stream of this combined course is professionally accredited by industry.
+Graduates of the course qualify for membership to the following:

 Course learning outcomes